 Frames are probably most commonly made of metals or plastics, though there are some more esoteric designs in bamboo, or other woods or unusual materials like gold, silver, or leather.
 Your trained optician should be able to describe the benefits of the different frames.
 Some patients need materials that will not cause allergies, while others need super light or extra durable frames.
 Titanium and beta-titanium are popular because they offer strength, durability, a light weight, and the ability to resist corrosion.
 There are some very flexible titanium-based alloys, usually sold under brand names, where the metal will spring back into shape after being twisted or bent.
 Titanium alloy frames often cost less than all-titanium frames, but the flexible alloys may cost more.
 These are just some of the options you can choose for metallic frames.

 Plastic frames may be made of zyl, also called cellulose acetate, or of modern nylon materials.
 Plastics have the ability to take on many colors, making them a good choice for fashionable looks.
 Nylon-based plastics are often used for wraparound styles or for sports frames.
 Hypoallergenic plastics are available.
 Ask your optician how frame materials may benefit you or may have some drawbacks.
 For example, while plastic-based frames often cost less than metal frames, plastics tend to break more easily.
 Plastics can become slightly weaker over time as they get older and if they are exposed to sunlight.
-They have the potential, like all plastic, to burn, but it’s rather difficult to start them on fire.
+Like all plastic, they have the potential to burn, but it’s rather difficult to start them on fire.

 Measure Precisely to Get the Best Vision From Your Sonoma County Optician